 One key to our success in achieving measurable results during our deep dives is using proven process transformation techniques and training.
 As we build a team’s skills-and-will to change how work is done, staff identify opportunities for improvement, often generating between 20 and 50 ideas.
 Since the ideas come from employees who are actually carrying out the processes, they are excited to engage in the transformation and then maintain the new processes.
 Check out how both an in-person and a virtual deep dive look in this brief video: deep dive video.

-Are you hoping your organization’s year-end tasks will go better in November and December 2023 than they have in previous years?
+Are you hoping your organization’s year-end tasks will go better this year than they have in previous years?
 Do you and your employees want to see more of your families during the holidays?
 Do you want to avoid errors and slow service that will frustrate the community you serve?

 If the answer to any of these questions is yes, contact me, Lee Kuntz, to talk through what you see and to discuss a plan to achieve your goal.
-You can also join us on Wednesday, February 15 for our IPD Webinar: Build Operations Success into Your Annual Plan.
-Or learn more about what it takes to do a process deep dive in this blog post: This Year, Plan to Succeed!
+Learn more about what it takes to do a process deep dive in this blog post: This Year, Plan to Succeed!

 Other organizations have transformed their processes to achieve greater success.
 You can too!